pieterberg/Smartie-Sorter/components.md

 ## 1. Components

-The mini arcade game enclosure and Smartie sorting functionality were designed in Fusion 360.

-The physical components used for this project were either laser cut or 3D printed.
+The Smartie Sorter 3000's mini arcade game enclosure was designed using Fusion 360.
+There are three different types of components used in the design, namely wooden components, acrylic components, and 3D printed components.
+The wooden components consist of medium density fiberboard (MDF) components for the enclosure's panels, and pine for the enclosure's supports.

-DXF files for laser cutting the wooden components are provided in the [dxf_files](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components/dxf_files) folder.
-Using these DXF files, the wooden components were laser cut from:
+DXF files for laser cutting the MDF components are provided in the [dxf_files](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components/dxf_files) folder.
+Using these DXF files, the Smartie Sorter 3000's enclosure's panels were laser cut from:

 - 6 mm MDF

-The different panels that make up the acrylic components were designed to fit together with finger joints.
-The [acrylic_components](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components/fusion_360_files/components/acrylic_components) folder provides both the overall models of the components, as well as the finger joint versions.
+The different panels that make up the acrylic components were designed to fit together using finger joints.
+The [acrylic_components](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components/fusion_360_files/components/acrylic_components) folder provides both the overall models and the finger joint versionsof the Unsorted Smarties Holder and the Sorted Smarties Collector.
 Once designed, the acrylic components were laser cut from either:

 - 3 mm transparent acrylic
 - or 6 mm transparent acrylic